 In another recent peer reviewed paper, Dr. Koganti and Dr. Donskey et al., demonstrated that a non-pathogenic virus inoculated onto floors in hospital rooms disseminated rapidly to the hands of patients and to high-touch surfaces inside, and even outside, of the patient rooms.
 (3) Due to the ability of C. difficile spores to easily spread, it can be inferred that hospital room floors are a significant vector for the transmission of C. difficile.
 The C. diff spores can be transmitted from the bathroom floors, to clothing and the hands of patients, and to other contact points in the patient rooms, as well as high touch surfaces and beyond.
 (3) The C. difficile spores can remain viable for months presenting a risk to patients and staff.

 Because C. difficile infections are widespread and causing tens of thousands of American deaths each year, and are a financial drain on our society, there is no acceptable reason to allow a viable pathogenic residue to remain after a hospital room is treated by any surface treatment modality, including UV light.

-The Altapure AP-4 technology when used as directed, will deliver a consistent 100% kill of all C. difficile spores in the entire treated space.
+The Altapure AP-4 technology when used when used with an EPA-approved PAA disinfectant, delivers a consistent 6 Log kill of C. difficile spores in the entire treated space.
 (4) The published data clearly show that the Altapure technology will meet and exceed the EPA definition of “disinfection” and will do so for a patient room in less than 50 minutes.
 That’s correct, your facility can reduce the risk that another patient will become contaminated by a cross over infection, and do so in less than 50 minutes for the entire treated space.

 1) Centers For Disease Control (CDC), Press Release, February 25, 2015.
 Website link: https://www.cdc.gov/media/releases/2015/p0225-clostridium-difficile.html.